petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/migrating-dxp-configurations-and-customizations.md

 Liferay-specific code belongs in the `liferay` folder, which is organized like a [Liferay DXP workspace](https://learn.liferay.com/dxp/latest/en/developing-applications/tooling/liferay_workspace.html).
 ```

-In the DXP Cloud project repository you [cloned previously](./matching-dxp-versions.md#clone-the-dxp-cloud-repository), navigate to the `liferay/configs/{ENV}/` folders (which correspond to your DXP Cloud environments),
+In the Liferay Cloud project repository you [cloned previously](./matching-dxp-versions.md#clone-the-dxp-cloud-repository), navigate to the `liferay/configs/{ENV}/` folders (which correspond to your Liferay Cloud environments),
 and put all of your Liferay [portal property](../using-the-liferay-dxp-service/configuring-the-liferay-dxp-service.md#portal-properties) files (e.g., `portal-ext.properties`) into each appropriate environment folder.

 Put [OSGi configuration](../using-the-liferay-dxp-service/configuring-the-liferay-dxp-service.md#osgi-configurations) files (e.g., `.cfg` or `.config` files) into a subfolder in the appropriate environment folders called `osgi/`.